praeclararara/PANDAS_EXERCISES/README.md

-# PANDAS EXERCISES - DA
+# PANDAS PROJECTS - DA

 ## HELLO MONEY IN POLITICS
 By election day, nearly $500 million dollars was spent by political campaigns that sought to influence voters to vote yes or no on those 17 propositions.